mysterymath/lcc6502/Linker_Scripts.md

  contained in a memory declaration.

  The memory used can be indicated to be ROM by setting `type` to `"ROM"`.
-If any mutable objects with static lifetime and an initializer occur within the section, the compiler will generate a function with the name `__<name>_init`.
+If any mutable or volatile objects with static lifetime and an initializer occur within the section, the compiler will generate a function with the name `__<name>_init`.
 Calling this function copies initialization data from the ROM section to the RAM address allocated for the mutable objects.
 This must be called before any code that refers to the variable, since all such code will expect the object to be present and initialized at its RAM address.
 The function takes no arguments, has no return value, and is externally visible.